Civil Partnership arrangements

-Richmond upon Thames Register Office is located in a Grade II listed Georgian building set within a quarter of an acre of mature, secluded gardens.
-The booking fee includes the use of the room as well as the attendance of the registrar.
+Civil ceremonies and simple signings may take place in York House, a Grade II listed Georgian building set within a quarter of an acre of mature, secluded gardens.
+The booking fee includes the use of the room for the duration of the ceremony, and the attendance of the registrars.

 Alternatively, there is a choice of many licensed venues in the borough that have been approved as civil ceremony venues.
 A fee will need to be paid for the attendance of the registration officer, in addition to any fees that the venue will have charged for the hire of the licensed room.

-A registration officer needs to be available to attend the ceremony, and can be booked up to a year in advance.
+A registration officer needs to be available to attend the ceremony, which can be booked up to a year in advance.
 Bookings are taken on a strictly first come, first served basis.

 An hour appointment will be booked.

-You and your guests must arrive 15 minutes before the start of the ceremony.
+You and your guests must arrive no later than 15 minutes before the start of the ceremony.

-The registrars will arrive at the start of your booking time, and your pre - ceremony interviews will take place in the first half hour.
+The registrar will arrive at the start of your booking time, and your pre-ceremony interviews will take place in the first half hour.
 You can be seen separately, and the staff at your venue will organise this.

 Your ceremony will begin half an hour after the start of your booking.